 Our chair of trustees is responsible for liaising with the local authority Designated Officer for Allegations (DOfA) and other partner agencies in the event of an allegation of abuse being made against the CEO.

 Audit

-The nominated trustee for safeguarding liaises with the CEO to monitor the annual safeguarding audit return to the local authority and The RISE Trust subsequent action plan.
+The nominated trustee for safeguarding liaises with the CEO to monitor the annual safeguarding audit return to the local authority and The RISE Trust subsequent Safeguarding Action plan regularly reviewed and updated.

 Safer Recruitment